Understanding your gas bill

 Gas Price Outlook

-Combined with the transportation rate, core residential and C&I sales customers will see about a 9.4% rate decrease from last month.
+Combined with the transportation rate, core residential and C&I sales customers will see about an 3.3% rate decrease from last month.

 Helping customers in need